Skip to Content

 Cook the Ingredients

 Heat 150 ml of sunflower oil in a large pan.
-While it may seem like a lot of oil, trust me, it’s all you need.
-Fry the livers over medium heat, stirring until they change color.
+While it may seem like a lot of oil, trust me, it's all you need.
+Fry the livers over medium heat, stirring until they change colour.
 Then, cover the pan and let them sauté in their own juices for about ten minutes.

 Now add the sliced onions to the livers.
 Season with a teaspoon of sea salt, mix, and let them cook covered for another ten minutes.